ppy/osu-wiki/wiki/Tournaments/LGA/2026/en.md

       - `Player Map Score` is the score the player being evaluated achieved on the current map, taking the best score out of two.
       - `MAX Score` is the highest score achieved for the current map across all players and all runs.
 - For the bracket stage, maps will be played in sets of two, and the player with the highest cumulative score for each set wins a point.
 The first player to win 3 sets wins the match (best of 5).
+  - *Note: for the Grand Finals match, the player that is coming from the winners bracket is required to win one match, that is, one best of 5, to win the tournament.
+The player coming from the losers bracket, however, needs to win 2 matches.*

 ### Match procedures